toasted-nutbread/yomichan/README.md

 There are several free Japanese dictionaries available for Yomichan, with two of them having glossaries available in different languages.
 You must download and import the dictionaries you wish to use in order to enable Yomichan definition lookups.
-If you have proprietary EPWING dictionaries that you would like to use, please see the [Yomichan Import](https://foosoft.net/projects/yomichan-import) page to learn how to convert and import them into Yomichan.
+If you have proprietary EPWING dictionaries that you would like to use, check the [Yomichan Import](https://foosoft.net/projects/yomichan-import) page to learn how to convert and import them into Yomichan.

-Please be aware that the non-English dictionaries contain fewer entries than their English counterparts.
+Be aware that the non-English dictionaries contain fewer entries than their English counterparts.
 Even if your primary language is not English, you may consider also importing the English version for better coverage.

 *   **[JMdict](https://www.edrdg.org/enamdict/enamdict_doc.html)** (Japanese vocabulary)